 District 67 Food Services

-If you have questions or comments about the lunch program, please contact Anne Simons, Quest Food Services, at 847-604-7476.
+If you have questions or comments about the lunch program, please contact Quest Food Services (located at DPM for all District 67 schools) at 847-604-7476.

 All students staying for lunch must eat in the lunchroom under supervision.
 Students may bring their lunch from home or purchase their lunch.
 The lunch program begins on the first full day of school and is in operation each full day school is in session.
 Menus are posted online.